Frequently Asked Questions

 Can my trainer warm up my horse?

-Yes, except in winter, summer, music regionals and championships when no-one other than the competitor may school the horse from the saddle for the duration of the show, except for disabled classes grade I and II.
+Yes, except in winter, summer, music regionals and championships when no-one other than the competitor may school the horse from the saddle for the duration of the show, Except for Grade I and II Para dressage riders.

 Do I have to leave the arena at A at the end of a test?